Australia's central bank chief slams U.S. tariffs, confident on domestic growth

-President Donald Trump intends to slap duties on imports of steel and aluminum, a pledge that has met with warnings of retaliation from the rest of the world and spooked financial markets.
+President Donald Trump intends to slap duties on imports of steel and aluminium, a pledge that has met with warnings of retaliation from the rest of the world and spooked financial markets.

 Lowe slammed the tariffs on Wednesday at a business summit in Sydney, saying a tit-for-tat move from other countries would be very damaging.